 The other aspect which hit us all right away, and continues to deepen, is the fact that The Atrium organization has clearly seen and experienced almost everything which can go wrong or right in people’s later lives.
 Having dealt with every contingency, your staff is obviously trained to address whatever may arise.
 And that provides profound relief.
 You’ve thought of it all — and even put it in writing!

-My wife and I live 250 miles away, my sister lives far away, too.
+My wife and I live 250 miles away, and my sister lives far away, too.
 I’m getting older myself, and driving NJ’s crazy roads is becoming harder than ever.
-Therefore, knowing my parents are safe, happy, engaged, cared about, and full of enjoyment of all which is on offer, is a daily pleasure and relief.
+Therefore, knowing my parents are safe, happy, engaged, cared about and full of enjoyment, of all which is on offer, is a daily pleasure and relief.
 And it’s just so good to know that my folks feel they have “come home” to The Atrium.
-When hard times happen, I don’t drive down dreading what I’ll find – I come down informed in advance, knowing that Staff and Medical personnel have taken all necessary steps to care for whatever may have befallen my parents.
+When hard times happen, I don’t drive down, dreading what I’ll find — I come down informed in advance, knowing that Staff and Medical personnel have taken all necessary steps to care for whatever may have befallen my parents.

 And it’s also a sweet relief to know The Atrium will be waiting for them with open arms after a hospital stay.
 I saw it for myself when my mother returned after some nights away there; she was not only greeted at the door by a friendly nurse waiting with a wheelchair to take her home, but also by your wonderful concierge, Shirley, who met us at the door and presented Mom with a vase of “welcome home” flowers!
 I mean a big, beautiful bouquet!
 And the most touching part was the feeling that this greeting is “typical” of your entire organization, from biggest details to smallest.
 It was calmly readied in advance, reflecting years of experience and empathic planning on your part.
 It’s the details which impress, informing every aspect of life in The Atrium.
 My parents are SO happy here, and we are so very grateful to you for their happiness.
 You’ve made all the difference in the world, and we thank you kindly for it.